- Hotel & Travel

-- Anyone exhibiting any symptoms or signs of sickness or who has been in contact with known positive COVID-19 cases should not attend.
+- Exhibiting any symptoms or signs of sickness or have been in contact with known positive COVID-19 cases within 10 days of ACS Fall 2022.

-- Anyone testing positive for COVID-19 within the last 10 days from the start of the ACS Fall 2021 should not attend.
+- Testing positive for COVID-19 within the last 10 days from the start of ACS Fall 2022.

 Traveling to Attend

-- If unvaccinated, it is inadvisable for you to attend.
-Fully vaccinated travelers should still follow CDC’s recommendations for traveling safely including: wear a mask, stay 6 feet (2 meters) from others, and wash your hands or use hand sanitizer.
+- Fully vaccinated travelers should still follow CDC’s recommendations for traveling safely including wear a mask, stay 6 feet from others, and wash your hands or use hand sanitizer.

 - Fully vaccinated domestic travelers do not need to get tested before or after travel unless their destination requires it.
-U.S-bound international travelers will need to be tested no more than 3 days before arrival in the U.S. and show your negative test result to the airline before you board the flight.
-Check with the CDC for guidelines on using some self COVID-19 tests to meet entry requirements.
-Travelers are advised to check for additional testing requirements or restrictions based upon their point of origin and destination.
+U.S bound international travelers will need to be tested no more than 3 days before arrival in the U.S. and show your negative test result to the airline before you board the flight.
+Check with the CDC for guidelines on using some self-COVID-19 tests to meet entry.

-- ACS reserves the right to deny such entry to anyone seeking admittance or remove them from the venue should they present with any COVID-19 like symptoms or refuse to wear a mask while indoors whether vaccinated or not.
+- ACS reserves the right to deny such entry to anyone seeking admittance or remove them from the venue should they not provide proof of vaccination, refuse to wear a mask, or if they present any COVID-19 like symptoms.

-- A wellness area for individuals experiencing COVID-19-like symptoms will be available for those unable to seek immediate medical attention or leave the Georgia World Conference Center.
+- A wellness area for individuals experiencing COVID-19 like symptoms will be available for those unable to seek immediate medical attention or leave the McCormick Place Convention Center.

-- ACS will assist those presenting COVID-19-like symptoms to exit safely.
+- The ACS will assist those presenting COVID-19 like symptoms to safely exit.

 - Plexiglas barriers will be used between registration staff and attendees as part of entry screening and registration.

-- Signage will appear at any entrance alerting attendees that entry will be denied if they have:
+- Signage will appear at any entrance alerting attendees that entry will be denied if they:

-- had contact with a person that has or is suspected of having COVID-19 within the past fourteen (14) days and have not completed a quarantine protocol, or
+- Have had contact with a person that has or is suspected of having COVID-19 within fourteen (14) days of the start of ACS Fall 2022 and have not completed a quarantine protocol.

 - ACS will remind participants through appropriate signage.